Amulet-Team/Amulet-Map-Editor/amulet_map_editor/api/image/icon/tablericons/tabler_icons.md

-All files in this directory are from tabler-icons and fall under the MIT Licence.
+All files in this directory are from tabler-icons and fall under the MIT License.
-This licence does not apply to any other files in this repository. https://github.com/tabler/tabler-icons https://tablericons.com/
+This license does not apply to any other files in this repository. https://github.com/tabler/tabler-icons https://tablericons.com/